haroonwaves/ramifyjs/app/content/docs/getting-started.md

 ### What is Ramify DB?

-Ramify DB is a TypeScript-first, in-memory database that provides:
+Ramify DB is a **reactive, in-memory database for in-process JavaScript applications**.
+It is environment-agnostic, making it ideal for client-side applications, edge runtimes, and in-process Node.js services.

+Key features include:

+- **Environment-agnostic** - Runs in the browser, Node.js, Bun, Deno, and Edge.
-- **Lightning-fast queries** - All data stored in memory for instant access
+- **Lightning-fast queries** - All data stored in memory for instant access.
-- **Live query observation** - React hooks that automatically update when data changes
+- **Live query observation** - React hooks that automatically update when data changes.
-- **Type-safe API** - Full TypeScript support with intelligent autocomplete
+- **Type-safe API** - Full TypeScript support with intelligent autocomplete.
-- **Indexed collections** - Fast lookups with primary keys and secondary indexes
+- **Indexed collections** - Fast lookups with primary keys and secondary indexes.
-- **Fluent query API** - Chainable methods for powerful data queries
+- **Zero dependencies** - Light footprint for any environment.

 ### Installation